project-codeflare/codeflare/README.md

 Building on a unified distributed runtime with [Ray](https://github.com/ray-project/ray), CodeFlare enables:

 * **Pipeline execution and scaling**:
 CodeFlare Pipelines facilities the definition and parallel execution of pipelines.
-It unifies pipeline workflows across multiple platforms, while providing nearly optimal scale-out parallelism on pipelined computations.
+It unifies pipeline workflows across multiple frameworks, while providing nearly optimal scale-out parallelism on pipelined computations.
 <!--CodeFlare Pipelines facilities the definition and parallel execution of pipelines.
 It unifies pipeline workflows across multiple platforms such as [scikit-learn](https://scikit-learn.org/) and [Apache Spark](https://spark.apache.org/), while providing nearly optimal scale-out parallelism on pipelined computations.-->

 * **Deploy and integrate anywhere**: